-The following Canadian provinces and territories have a holiday on the first Monday of August: British Columbia (British Columbia Day), Alberta (Heritage Day), Manitoba (Civic Holiday), Saskatchewan (Saskatchewan Day), Ontario Simcoe Day, Nova Scotia (Natal Day), Prince Edward Island (Natal Day), New Brunswick (New Brunswick Day), and the Northwest Territories (Civic Holiday).
+The following Canadian provinces and territories have a holiday on the first Monday of August: British Columbia (British Columbia Day), Alberta (Heritage Day), Manitoba (Terry Fox Day), Saskatchewan (Saskatchewan Day), Ontario (Civic Holiday), Nova Scotia (Natal Day), Prince Edward Island (Natal Day), New Brunswick (New Brunswick Day), Nunavut (Civic Holiday), and the Northwest Territories (Civic Holiday).

-Quebec, Newfoundland, and Nunavut do not have an August long weekend holiday and therefore conduct business as usual.
+Quebec, Newfoundland, and Yukon do not have an August long weekend holiday and therefore conduct business as usual.

 What to Expect on the August Long Weekend

 Celebrations vary from province to province when it comes to the August long weekend.
 You won’t usually find events like fireworks or large festivals that you might see on Canada Day and other holidays, but various events do take place.
 In general, the August long weekend offers many Canadians the chance to get away to cottages and cabins, go camping, or simply relax as the summer starts winding down.

 You can expect some business to be closed across Canada (assuming they observe the holiday), including banks, libraries, government offices and post offices (no mail delivery).
 Many regular businesses and attractions remain open on the holiday but often with reduced hours (call ahead before making any plans).
 In addition, public transit usually operates on a holiday schedule with reduced hours.

 Several cities in various provinces hold events or celebrations for the August long weekend, while in other areas, the weekend is more about taking advantage of an extra day off (assuming you get one).